 For those seeking Santa Claus, be sure to book your place well in advance!

 Nothing beats travelling through the heart of the North York Moors on a steam train and it's even better when you're joined by Santa and his special helpers.
-Santa Express Services run every weekend until 17 December plus 19/20 December.
-If you're on the Pickering service, there's a chance to meet a small herd of real reindeer too and take your #reindeerselfie!
+Santa Specials run every weekend until 23 December.
+If you're on the Pickering service, there's a chance to meet baby reindeers too and take your #reindeerselfie!

-Or join them for a special steam train excursion on New Year's Eve for a winter’s day out with the family, including the dog, and a chance to walk off that Christmas pudding in Whitby.
+Or join them for a special Whitby Winter Excursion (30 December and 1 January) for a winter’s day out with the family, including the dog, and a chance to walk off that Christmas pudding in Whitby.
 Tickets must be pre-booked.

 Other great events and exhibitions

 See a flying demonstration of tiny owls by candlelight at one of NCBP Duncombe's Winter Owl Evenings (every Saturday until Christmas, 7-9.45pm), including a 2-course meal and mulled wine.
 Pre-booking required.